 This blog has been a journey, that started from day one of my new life.
 One at times of adventure, excitement and amazement at pushing myself to the very limit, and others, of despair, of wondering what the hell I had done, giving up a life that was absolutely fine, in the search for what?
 For the missing piece of me that maybe I would never truly find…

-At first I cried everywhere: on the boat to Robben Island, hotel rooms in China and in nomadic gers in Mongolia when I just couldn't fight back the tears, and there were times I felt those pangs of loneliness hit me so hard that they took my breath away in Africa.
+At first I cried everywhere: on the boat to Robben Island, hotel rooms in China and in gers in Mongolia when I just couldn't fight back the tears.
+And there were times I felt those pangs of loneliness hit me so hard that they took my breath away in Africa.

 I underestimated divorce.
 I underestimated the pain, the loss, the grieving that all came in a little box packaged as ‘divorcee.’
 But now instead of the words ‘I’ve failed,’ divorcee to me means strength; of coming through something that at the time, was the worst point in my life.

 I remember when it all started to change, when I began to feel at peace with myself in an Indian ashram, when I began to believe in myself again in Belize, throwing myself into extreme adventure and building myself up piece by piece until one day I awoke and realised ‘I’m actually okay.’

 Nine years ago at the age of 36, I made a decision to change my life.
 Today I am the happiest I have ever been.
 I have no house, no car, no 9-5 job and virtually nothing to my name but not knowing where I’m going to be in 6 months fills me with excitement and gives me a sense of freedom that I would not trade with my previous life.
 Yes, I was secure and I had everything I ever needed but I was living a life that wasn’t true to me.